All TISA Training Workshops

 ISA Training

-Additional Permitted Subscriptions – Deceased ISA Holders
+Additional Permitted Subscriptions – Deceased ISAs

 The ISA regulations, which provide the surviving spouse/civil partner of a deceased ISA client with an additional ISA allowance, have been in force since 6 April 2015.
 Regulations implementing changes to the rules were laid from from 6 April 2018.
 In summary, the tax status of ISAs will be extended after the date of death and this will impact on the additional permitted subscription rules.